vinceimbat/vinceimbat/content/how to write literature notes.md

 When you are ready to work on a note, create a working note in your [[writing inbox]] where you start to play around with these literature notes.

-These notes shall remain in the writing inbox until processed iteratively via a [[Spaced repetition writing system]].
+These notes shall remain in the writing inbox until processed iteratively via a [[thoughts/spaced repetition writing system]].
 Use the process in [[how to convert literature notes to permanent notes]] to create permanent notes.

 # References